JCMexplains/writing-for-success-2023/textbook.md

 way of combining sentences that are too short and choppy.
 Look at the following example:

-**Original sentences:** Harland Sanders began serving food for hungry travelers in 1930.
+**Original sentences**: Harland Sanders began serving food for hungry travelers in 1930.
 He is Colonel Sanders or "the Colonel."

-**Revised sentence:** Harland Sanders, "the Colonel," began serving food for hungry travelers in 1930.
+**Revised sentence**: Harland Sanders, "the Colonel," began serving food for hungry travelers in 1930.

 In the revised sentence, *"the Colonel"* is an appositive because it